l33t-sh/uptime-kuma-bootstrap/README.md

 # ‼️ Uptime-Kuma as a config ⁉️

-This repo contains a simple app that will configure / bootstrap the Uptime-Kuma monitoring.
+This repo contains a simple app that will configure / bootstrap the Uptime-Kuma.
 <br>Idea behind this, is to run it in my homelab pipelines to keep the application "up-to-date"

 > **Warning**